cbmorrell/adaptive-regression/README.md

 **License:** Creative Commons

 This repository hosts code for the publication: **TODO**.
+Here we investigate context-informed incremental learning (CIIL) for regression-based myoelectric control.
 Please cite this publication if using this for research purposes.
 For any questions related to the work or this repository, please reach out to <cmorrell@unb.ca>

 ## Usage